-Never turn the battery select switch to the "off" position with the engine running as this could damage the charging system.
+Never turn the battery select switch to the "off" position with an engine (including generator) running as this could damage the engine charging system or the diesel generator's control panel.

-BILGE PUMPS/FLOAT SWITCHES
+BILGE PUMP/FLOAT SWITCH

-Your boat is equipped with automatic float switches on the bilge pumps.
-This will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
-The switches are wired directly to the batteries via breakers in the battery select switch box and should be inspected frequently to ensure proper operation.
-The float switches function independently of the battery select switches and can activate the bilge pumps with the battery select switches in the off position.
-The bilge pumps are equipped with switches at the helm.
+Your boat is equipped with automatic float switches adjacent to the bilge pumps.
+The float switch will enable the pump to come on automatically if a significant amount of water accumulates in the bilge.
+The float switches function independently of the battery select switches and can activate the bilge pump with the battery select switches in the "off" position.
+The bilge pumps are also equipped with switches at the helm.
 When a switch is in the "on" position, the pump will run continuously.
 When a switch is in the "off" position, the pump is off unless activated by the float switch.
-A pump should not be left on unless someone is monitoring the system and can turn the pump off when the bilge is dry.
+Bilge pumps should not be left on unless someone is monitoring the system and can turn the pump off when the bilge is dry.